Regina Beach

 Regina Beach is a town in south central Saskatchewan, located on Highway 54, close to where Highway 11 (which connects Saskatoon to Regina) intersects with the Qu'Appelle Valley.

 As Regina Beach rests on shores of the south end of Last Mountain Lake, it becomes an active lakeside resort town in summer.
 To the east is Buena Vista, their boundary marked by 16 Street.
 About 5.6 km south of town in the RM of Lumsden No. 189, is the Regina Beach Airport.

 Regina Beach Recreation Site

 Regina Beach Recreation Site (50°47′33″N 104°58′30″W) is a provincial recreation site on the western shore of Last Mountain Lake.
-The park runs along the lake's shore in the town of Regina Beach from Centre Street south to 16 Street.
+The park runs along the lake's shore in the town of Regina Beach from Centre Street South to 16 Street.
 Park amenities include a large sandy beach area, picnic area, beach volleyball courts, children's playground, boat launch, and a fish filleting building.
 This is no overnight camping.

 Just off shore, Sask Aquatic Adventures has a water adventure park set up.
-It is one of nine in Saskatchewan.
-The others are located at Blackstrap Lake, the Battlefords, Buffalo Pound, Duck Mountain, Greenwater Lake, Tufts Bay on Lake Diefenbaker by Elbow, Sandy Bay at Candle Lake Provincial Park, and Greig Lake at Meadow Lake Provincial Park.
+It is one of several in Saskatchewan.